natenka/pyneng-book-en/docs/source/book/08_python_basic_examples/x_comprehensions.rst

     In [47]: unique_vlans
     Out[47]: {10, 30, 56}

-Аналогичное решение, без использования set comprehensions:
+Similar solution without using of set comprehensions:

 .. code:: python